1. When is the best time to travel to Costa Rica?

 In general, small commuter planes are used on internal flights.
 The 14-passenger Cessna Gran Caravan propeller plane is particularly common.

-Rice, beans, tortillas, chicken, beef, fish, tropical fruit, and fresh vegetables are some of the standard foods that travelers can expect in Costa Rica.
+Costa Rica food is typically rice, beans, tortillas, chicken, beef, fish, tropical fruit, and fresh vegetables.
 International specialties are also widely available.

 10. What is the difference between an escorted and a non-escorted tour?

-In Costa Rica, we offer both escorted tours and non-escorted tours.
+Costa Rica tours offer both escorted tours and non-escorted tours.
 On the escorted tours, one of our local tour leaders travels with you on most stages of your trip.
 You will have the same group and guide throughout and your tour leader will usually accompany you from place to place.
 These are a great option for solo travelers as you can get to know the other members of your group better and continue on with them for your entire journey.

 On our non-escorted tours, local guides from your lodge will assist you at each location.
 Planned activities are generally guided, but tour leaders do not usually accompany you from place to place and may not be available on free days.
 You'll either have private guide service with your personal group or join a small group of travelers at your lodge or yacht, but you won't necessarily have the same group throughout.
 Though solo travelers are welcome on these trips as well, these tours often depart weekly and generally have much smaller groups.